 To get a comfortable, stable fit, Dr. Lindegren uses a metal framework and clasps to attach the denture to surrounding teeth or precision attachments that fit onto crowns on your surrounding teeth.
 Depending on your needs, Dr. Lindegren recommends the appropriate type of attachment for you.

-Once your denture is ready and crowns have been placed, if needed, Dr. Lindegren fits your denture in your mouth.
-She may recommend wearing the denture all the time to determine how well it fits and if it causes any sore areas in your mouth.
-If sore areas develop, Dr. Lindegren makes adjustments to the denture until it’s comfortable for you.
+Once your denture is ready Dr. Lindegren fits your denture in your mouth.
+She will recommend wearing the partial during eating and everday activities to determine how well it fits and if it causes any sore areas in your mouth.
+If sore areas develop, Dr. Lindegren makes adjustments to the partial until it’s comfortable for you.

 Generally, you’ll wear your partial denture while you’re awake and remove it before going to bed.
 Dr. Lindegren provides thorough instructions for cleaning and caring for your denture to ensure it doesn’t become damaged.